- A level requirements: AAB

 Not accepted.
 Applicants should apply for F700

-35 points including grade 5 at Higher Level in two science subject (see subject specific requirements), no score below 4.
+35 points including grade 5 at Higher Level in two science subjects (see subject specific requirements), no score below 4.

 |Irish Leaving Certificate||H1, H1, H2, H2, H2, H3 including H2 or above in two sciences|